 The University’s notifications regarding the coronavirus will be posted here in reverse chronological order so that all messages are available and the most recent appear first.
 Related information for reference is also provided as links shown on this page.
 Members of the University community who are feeling ill or who are aware of someone who is feeling ill should review the Student, Faculty and Staff Health sections of Coronavirus Information from HR.

-President’s Update — Remote Learning Extended for Remainder of Spring Semester
+President’s Update – Planning for the Fall 2020 Semester

 Dear University Community,

 In 1941, just after the attack on Pearl Harbor, there was a vote on whether to proceed with plans to open a new college in Rutherford, N.J., called Fairleigh Dickinson Junior College.
 The country was plunged into war, and the future was filled with fear and uncertainty.
 Many colleges were worried about closing and yet this new college was about to put a stake in the ground, led by its visionary founder Dr. Peter Sammartino, a man relentlessly driven by his dream of innovatively serving students.

 The vote was approved, FDU opened its doors in the fall of 1942, and thus began an incredible success story in higher education.
 Naturally, there were challenges faced over the years, but that spirit of determination and resilience was forever forged in the DNA of FDU, as was the promise to transform lives that has led to an extraordinary legacy of achievement by our graduates, now more than 130,000 strong.

 Propelled by and armed with that resolute spirit and determination, FDU is planning again to fulfill its promise and mission in a world that is challenged by uncertainty.
 As we have done for the last 78 years, we are fully committed to welcoming students in the fall and providing the high-quality educational programs that will lead to a lifetime of success and distinction.